BottyGPT / DocsGPT deployment story

 Server and Docker (recap)

-- Server: Provision a VPS or cloud VM (or PaaS that runs Docker); meet the requirements in §3.1 Server hosting.
-Install Docker and Docker Compose.
+- Server: We provisioned a VPS or cloud VM in a Canadian region (or PaaS with Canadian region, e.g. Fly.io Toronto) and met the requirements in §3.1 Server hosting.
+Docker and Docker Compose were installed.

 docker compose -f deployment/docker-compose.yaml up -d(and optional Ollama compose file if using local LLM).
-Use §3.4 Docker for day-to-day commands and restarts after.envchanges. - Vector DB: Ensure the vector store is on a persistent volume and backed up as in §3.3 Vector database.
+Day-to-day commands and restarts after.envchanges follow §3.4 Docker. - Vector DB: We ensured the vector store uses a persistent volume and is backed up as in §3.3 Vector database.

 Backend hosting (production)

-- Run a reverse proxy (Nginx or Caddy) on the same host or in front of the API container.
-Proxy
+- We run a reverse proxy (Nginx or Caddy) on the same host or in front of the API container.
+We use a dedicated subdomain such as

-apiHostin both Ghost and Docusaurus embeds to this public HTTPS URL.
-Do not expose internal ports (7091, 5173, etc.) directly to the internet. - Use env vars for
+apiHostin both Ghost and Docusaurus embeds to this public HTTPS URL, and we do not expose internal ports (7091, 5173, etc.) directly to the internet. - We use env vars for

-API_KEY,LLM_PROVIDER, and DB secrets; never commit them.
-Restart containers after changing.env.
+API_KEY,LLM_PROVIDER, and DB secrets; secrets are not committed.
+Containers are restarted after changing.env.

 API key (optional)

-- If you enable API key auth in DocsGPT, set the same key in both Ghost and Docusaurus (via env or server-side config) and pass it as
+- If API key auth is enabled in DocsGPT, we set the same key in both Ghost and Docusaurus (via env or server-side config) and pass it as

 apiKeyto the widget.